coinevo/documents/docs/es/commands/README.md

 Startup commands give additional control and recovery options when launching the wallet.
 For example, you can use startup commands for various kinds of blockchain recovery techniques, additional debug logging or additional controls.
 If you are going to use these startup commands, make sure you have a good backup of the wallet.dat file.

-See the startup commands on the qtum-qt wallet with Help ñ Command line options:
+See the startup commands on the evo-qt wallet with Help ñ Command line options:

 ![2019-4 Startup Commands Win](https://i.imgur.com/CryGF13.jpg)
 Figure 4.
 Startup commands

-and on the command line itself with ìqtumd -?î:
+and on the command line itself with ìevod -?î:

 ![2019-5 Startup Commands Command Line Win](https://i.imgur.com/KCmxFaC.jpg)
 Figure 5.
 Startup commands from the command line